 Another bias in index returns is instant history bias, which occurs when a new fund is added to a database.
 A new hedge fund usually operates for a period of time to establish a performance record before it begins to solicit new investors and market itself to databases.
 Once it is included in a database, it can upload its performance into the database for the time before it was accepted into the database.
-Resulting performance figures represent an investment that may not have been available to hedge fund investors over that period, and fund managers are also likely to include these performance.
+Resulting performance figures represent an investment that may not have been available to hedge fund investors over that period, and fund managers are also likely to include these performance numbers in the database only when they showed strong performance.
 A study at Case Western Reserve University estimated that instant history bias has a positive effect of close to 1 percent on returns calculated from databases.